codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # cat file1 file2 - This command helps you View Contents of Multiple Files in terminal.

 # tail - This command Displays the last lines of a specified file's input. e.g. tail -n 10 /etc/passwd Display the last 10 lines of /etc/passwd.

+# head - This command Displays the first lines of a specified file's input. e.g. head -n 10 /etc/paswwd displays the first 10 linnes of /etc.passwd